The Blacksmith’s Daughter by Fay Berry 2013 © – Chapter 2 – 1943 – 1947

 I said, “Don’t cry, don’t cry!”

 Then Mum picked me up and took me out of the room into the kitchen and then we all sat down and had dinner, and that was that, it was never mentioned again.
-It was quite a long time after that before I understood what had happened on that day and finally made the connection between my brother’s tears and the “touching” which had inexplicably stopped from that day.
+It was quite a long time after that before I understood what had happened on that day and finally made the connection between my brother’s tears and the “touching” that had inexplicably stopped from that day.
 The emotions that had been aroused in me subsided and my generally untroubled childhood continued on with not too much damage having been incurred from the experience.

 In later years with growing maturity when I thought about what had happened I was very grateful to my Mother for her protection when I was too young to protect myself.
 I promised myself that I too would do my very best to make sure I protected my own daughters if I ever had any.